timob/jnigi/README.md

 A package to access Java from Go code.
 Can be used from a Go executable or shared library.
 This allows for Go to initiate the JVM or Java to start a Go runtime respectively.

+## v1
+As of 2021-12-05 the master branch will be version 2.
+Packages that used JNIGI before this should update their go.mod to set v1 as the version.
+Or update their code to be compatible with version 2.

 ## Compile
 The `CGO_CFLAGS` needs to be set to add the JNI C header files.
 The `compilevars.sh` script will do this.